My Guide to What Is the Best 1 oz Gold Coin to Buy

 -

-Pros: High purity, advanced security (latent image, micro-text), backed by The Royal Mint, growing global appeal.
+Pros: Considered legal tender in the UK, available in various sizes, high gold purity, advanced security features (latent image, micro-text), backed by The Royal Mint, iconic design, and growing global appeal.

 -

-Cons: Less liquid in North America, premiums vary (8-12% over spot).
+Cons: Less liquid in North America; premiums (8-12% over spot) vary.

 -